Extractive Imagination(s)CHPT2

 The search for warmth created social and political forms of grouping, like vigils in the countryside: a characteristic element of traditional rural life, is well motivated by the search for warmth, as well as by the desire to 'enjoy a lamp, or fire maintained at common costs'. – Philippe Rahm.”

-The exhibition includes the production of new work by Collective Atlas of Ovens, existing work by Arjun Das, Jan van Eyck Academie resident 2023-24, and two original prints by Bernd & Hilla Becher from a private collection.
+The exhibition includes the production of new work by Collective Atlas of Ovens, existing work by Arjun Das, Jan van Eyck Academie resident 2023-24, and original prints by Bernd & Hilla Becher.

 How and what do we extract to fire?
 More importantly, with whom do we share the resulting warmth?
 The exhibition looks at infrastructure in The Netherlands, particularly in The Hague.